Javi Marroquin Defends Kailyn Lowry From Fans Wearing Offensive #TeamJavi Shirts

 — Javi Marroquin (@Javimarroquin9) March 25, 2017

 Kailyn and Javi finalized their divorce in December of 2016 after four years of marriage.
-Lowry confirmed her pregnancy after various news outlets and Teen Mom fans broke the story.
+Lowry confirmed her pregnancy after various news outlets, and Teen Mom fans broke the story.
 For the moment, Kailyn has chosen to keep the identity of the baby’s father private.

 “I am pregnant.
 I’m sad that I should have known that people in my life would sell me out before I was ready.
 Like any normal person, I want it to be a happy time.
 I wanted this to be a private time so I could be excited while not getting chased by paparazzi and bothered with crazy headlines…”